redox-os/ion/CONTRIBUTING.md

 Contributors MUST NOT:

 - Have merge commits in their merge requests
-- Make breaking changes without clearly documenting them in the commit
+- Have breaking changes without RFC
-- Have commits which do not adhere to [Conventional Commit] guidelines
+- Have commits which do not adhere to [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) guidelines

 Contributors SHOULD NOT: